Russia sends navy vessels to Syria base - agencies

 MOSCOW Moscow is sending three large landing ships with marines aboard to a Russian naval facility in the Syrian port of Tartus, Russian news agencies quoted a source in the general staff as saying on Friday.

-The source said each ship would have up to 120 marines on board and that the vessels, already in the Mediterranean, would arrive in Tartus by the end of this week or early next week.
+The source said each ship would have up to 120 marines on board and that the vessels, already in the Mediterranean, would arrive in Tartus by the end of this week.

-The source said the ships' mission was to replenish supplies at the small Russian maintenance and repair facility, manned by fewer than 100 personnel, according to analysts.

-The potential loss of Tartus would be a strategic blow to Russia, according to what the Interfax news agency described as a military-diplomatic source.

-"Tartus is of extreme military-strategic importance for the Russian Navy, as the backup for the task forces in the Mediterranean.
-Therefore, its loss would entail deep negative consequences and the actual loss of influence in this key region," Interfax quoted the source as saying.

 The Russian Defence Ministry declined comment.
-The General Staff source said the ships would head back to the Russian port of Novorossiysk after spending several days in Tartus.
+The source said the ships would head back to the Russian port of Novorossiysk after spending several days in Tartus.

 Russia has blamed the West for the failure of diplomatic efforts led by U.N.-Arab League envoy Kofi Annan, who resigned on Thursday.
 Moscow said it regretted his departure.